 times the price.
 The Fuji GF670 doesn`t count, as it can no longer be

 repaired.
 A Makina?
 Twice the price at least.
 And this is a new camera,

 it has a 5 years warranty.
 So no, seen what you get it's not expensive.

 point to their advantage: Mint does deliver serious customer service.

-As I was in the first bunch of delivery and as I was really waiting for
+As I was in the first batch of delivery and as I was really waiting for

 a serious Fuji Instax Wide Film camera, I did extensive testing with

 the new camera.
 When I had some minor problems with it, Mint was easy

 to access and give further advice.
 As my camera had some